 Parent Communication

-Parent communication is an important piece of your classroom management strategy.
+Parent communication is an important piece of your classroom management skills and strategy.
 Enlist parents’ assistance by keeping them informed of their child’s behavior, both positive and negative.

 - Positive Notes Home – When a student does an exceptional job, make sure you send a positive note home.
 This will endear yourself to the child’s parents, letting them know that you love and care for their child.
 This will also make it easier to talk to the parents if you start to notice negative behavior.